DashoGork/rsschool-cv/cv.md

-# Cv for first stage
+# Cv for the first stage

 ## Name: Darya Okrut